pdpau/maps-hotel-scraper-switzerland/README.md

 ### Usage
 To scrape and clean hotel data for a specific city, run the following command:

-    ```bash
+    ```
-    node main.js "Hotels in [City]"
+    node main.js "[City]"
     ```

 Replace "[City]" with the name of the city you want to scrape hotel data for.
 For example, to scrape hotel data for New York City, run:

-    ```bash
+    ```
     node main.js "Hotels in New York City"
     ```

 #### How It Works
-1. Scraping Data:
+- Scraping Data:
     - The main.js script initiates the scraping process by extracting hotel information from Google Maps using the maps_hotels_scraper.js script.
     - After a brief pause, it scrapes emails from the respective hotel websites using the email_hotels_scraper.js script.

-2. Data Cleaning:
+- Data Cleaning:
     - Once scraping is complete, the script automatically triggers the data_preparation.py script to clean and structure the data.
 This process includes:
         - Removing hotels without email addresses.
         - Dropping duplicate entries.
         - Reordering and formatting the columns.
     - The cleaned data is then saved as both CSV and JSON files in the data/processed/[City] directory.

 #### Output
 The cleaned and processed data is saved in the following formats: